Cathy A.

 Such debates are used to start a discussion among individuals with different opinions.
 Thus, they most often end up in a confrontation or disagreement as there are fewer chances of a consensus or a reasonable conclusion.

-The following is an example of the informal debate.
+The following is an example of an informal debate.

 Nature Debate Example